kosmonautica/employeecanvas/README.md

 Until now, you can refer to the (German) guide of conplement AG, where the first version of the Employee Canvas was developed.

 # Contents of this project
 - EmployeeCanvas-OpenSourceShare.rtb: A backup of the Canvas in DE and EN that can be imported in Miro

+# Video of Keynote
+Doris and Udo shared the Employee Canvas as Keynote at the conference Manage Agile in Berlin in 2018.
+The video (in German) is probably a good starting point for exploring the Employee Canvas.
+<a href="https://youtu.be/pdGJI9Q6JSw">The Keynote on YouTubey</a>

 # Copyright
 Creative Commons 2.0 BY SA by Paessler AG